BaziForYou/publictransport/README.md

 # publictransport
 Resource for Fivem.
-Makes public transport aviable
+It makes public transport available driven by AI

 # NO ESX NEEDED
-This resource is standalone, it just needs the default resource of the server
+This resource does not require any framework.
+It only needs *spawnmanager* resource.